bluez/bluer/bluer/README.md

 This library provides the official [Rust] interface to the [Linux Bluetooth protocol stack (BlueZ)].
 Both publishing local and consuming remote [GATT services] using *idiomatic* Rust code is supported.
-L2CAP sockets are presented using an API similar to [Tokio] networking.
+L2CAP and RFCOMM sockets are presented using an API similar to [Tokio] networking.

 The following functionality is provided: